vladimir-v-diaz/demo/README.md

 ```

 According to the logger (`tuf.log` file in the current working directory),
 everything appears to be up-to-date.
-The remove server should also show that
+The remote server should also show that
 the client retrieved only the timestamp.json file.
 Let's suppose now that an
 attacker continues to feed our client the same stale metadata.
 If we were to
 move the time to a future date that would cause metadata to expire, the TUF